 - Non-emergency dental services will only be covered under special circumstances

 The OW Adults dental program is not an insurance policy and will not cover on-going regular dental care.
 Free oral assessments are available to children and adults at a Halton Oral Health Clinic, by appointment only.

 Oral health education resources

-The Ontario Dental Association provides educational materials for viewing and downloading.
+The Ontario Dental Association (external link) provides educational materials for viewing and downloading.
 If you have specific questions or concerns about your oral health, contact your local dentist.